b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 LEFT JOIN users AS OLDER ON C.parent_id = OLDER.parent_id AND C.date_of_birth > OLDER.date_of_birth
 WHERE OLDER.id IS NULL
 ```
+It works by filtering out any children who have older siblings.

 # Tip #9: Deduplicating result sets.

-One simple way is to group by every column in the `SELECT` clause.
+One simple way to remove duplicates is to group by every column in the `SELECT` clause.

 ```sql
 SELECT C.username AS oldest_child, C.date_of_birth